-Applications for the 2023 Neighborhood Tree Ambassador Cohort are Closed.
+Applications for the 2024 Neighborhood Tree Ambassador Cohort are Now Open!

 Neighborhood Tree Ambassadors are volunteers who help promote the value and benefits of trees in the city by supporting tree programs and providing education to community members.
 Tree Ambassadors have developed self-guided tree tours of their neighborhoods and have led such tours as well.

 If you are passionate about trees, looking for a way to get involved in your community and want to learn more about trees, consider becoming a Neighborhood Tree Ambassador.
 Qualifications, training, responsibilities, and the application to become a Tree Ambassador are listed here.

 Neighborhood Tree Ambassadors do not need any prior knowledge or experience.
 Ambassadors only need an interest in trees, the environment and community involvement.
 Being able to use a computer will be necessary.

 - Live, work, or attend school in Bellevue

 - Be at least 14 years old